Advent of Code 2022 and Exercism

 node aoc2022day1.js > output.log &

 Sometimes it was easier using paper to write out observations or math or draw something to get started before moving to the programming part.
 A lot of the effort was planning and thinking about how to approach each problem.
 It was very difficult at times, but that also means you feel more accomplished when completing a hard one.
 I was impressed with the creative story, well designed puzzles, and the calendar itself.
 Getting 50 stars was not easy and it felt great to finish.
 Another valuable aspect is looking back at other's approaches and solutions after finishing a problem.
 It's a good introduction to other languages and styles.
-In addition to looking at javascript I have been reviewing the days and looking at typescript and python solutions as well.
+In addition to looking at javascript I have been reviewing the days and looking at typescript and other language solutions as well.